scalastic/scalastic.github.io/_posts/2021-04-13-install-kubernetes.markdown

 ## Metrics Server

-`Metrics-Server` is used to crop metrics from k8s components and expose them to k8s API:
-  [https://github.com/kubernetes-sigs/metrics-server](https://github.com/kubernetes-sigs/metrics-server){:target="_blank" rel="noopener noreferrer nofollow"}
+`Metrics-Server` is used to crop metrics from k8s components and exposes them to k8s API.
+The official repository is [https://github.com/kubernetes-sigs/metrics-server](https://github.com/kubernetes-sigs/metrics-server){:target="_blank" rel="noopener noreferrer nofollow"}

-`Metrics Server` serves the goals of core metrics pipelines: CPU and RAM.
+**Metrics Server** serves the goals of core metrics pipelines: CPU and RAM.
 It's a cluster level component which periodically scrapes metrics from all Kubernetes nodes served by Kubelet.
-When installed, Kubernetes Dashboard displays this metrics.
+When installed, **Dashboard** displays automatically this metrics.

+> info "Note"
-To allow `Metrics Server` to collect its data over https, the original script has been modified to accept insecure TLS connections by adding `- --kubelet-insecure-tls` at [line 133](https://github.com/scalastic/local-k8s-installation/blob/7b0857d64475a1b4c0d1f3680f8d48f076211de8/k8s/metrics-server-components-v0.4.2.yaml#L133){:target="_blank" rel="noopener noreferrer nofollow"}.
+> To allow **Metrics Server** to collect its data over https, the original script has been modified to accept insecure TLS connections by adding `- --kubelet-insecure-tls` at [line 133](https://github.com/scalastic/local-k8s-installation/blob/7b0857d64475a1b4c0d1f3680f8d48f076211de8/k8s/metrics-server-components-v0.4.2.yaml#L133){:target="_blank" rel="noopener noreferrer nofollow"}.

-> error "Warning"
-> Once again, don't do this on your public servers!

 Apply the configuration by entering :
 {% highlight Zsh %}
 % kubectl apply -f k8s/metrics-server-components-v0.4.2.yaml
 {% endhighlight %}

-When reloading the Dashboard, you should now see CPU and Memory Usages 🌈
+When reloading the **Dashboard**, you should now see CPU and Memory Usages (after some time) 🌈

-You can try the `Pods` section, that's my favorite!
+You can try the ***Pods*** section, this is my favorite!

 {% figure caption:"Dashboard page with metrics.
 Beautiful!" class:"article" %}
 ![Dashboard with metrics page]({{site.baseurl}}/assets/img/dashboard-with-metrics.jpg)